jporeilly/Ansible/Labs/01 Install & Configuration/04 Commands/commands.md

 ---

 #### <font color='red'>Execute commands in Parallel v Serial</font>
+Ansible works by spinning off forks of itself and talking to many remote systems independently.
 By default Ansible will execute the modules / tasks in parallel.
 The number of parallel executions is determined by the Forks value in the ansible.cfg.

 edit ansible.cfg: